hilch/PLC-data-trace/README.md

-use Microsoft Excel of www.datplot.com to visualize data.
+use Microsoft Excel or www.datplot.com to visualize data.